Murrieta Attorney For Family Law Appeals

 In California, a civil judgment can be entered after a trial or by default when the party who is sued fails to appear in court.
-Although considered final for most purposes, a judgment can be appealed on legal grounds such as the trial court misapplying the law.
-In order for an appeal to be made, proper formalities must be followed including filing the appeal in a timely manner and appealing to the correct court.
+Although considered final for most purposes, a judgment can be appealed on legal grounds, such as if the trial court misapplied the law.
+In order for an appeal to be made, proper formalities must be followed, including filing the appeal in a timely manner and appealing to the correct court.

-The entry of judgment in your case is not always the end.
+The entry of a judgment in your case may not be the end.
 Many litigants are faced with the prospect of dealing with an appeal after judgment is entered.
 Whether you are appealing or you are responding to an appeal, the process is often difficult for clients to understand.
-Let’s face it, judges and juries can make mistakes and you are left to deal with the consequences.
+Let’s face it: judges and juries can make mistakes, and you could be left to deal with the consequences.

 Your time to appeal an unfavorable judgment is extremely limited.
 If you are considering an appeal, or if you have been served with a Notice of Appeal, please contact our office right away to discuss your rights.

 A default judgment is a judgment entered when a defendant fails to appear in court to contest a civil lawsuit.
 By failing to appear, the defendant is considered to have given up a defense.
 However, the case is not considered to have been decided on the merits.

 Many default judgments are entered when a defendant had no notice of the pending action.
 This frequently occurs if the plaintiff: